-In this case there is no evidence that the Petitioner has ever employed the Beneficiary.
-Therefore, the Petitioner has not established its ability to pay the proffered wage from the priority date of April 20, 2017, onward based on wages paid to the Beneficiary.
+There is no evidence that the Beneficiary in this case has ever been employed by the Petitioner.
+Therefore, the Petitioner cannot establish its ability to pay the proffered wage from the priority date of January 10, 2017, onward based on wages paid to the Beneficiary.

 If a petitioner does not establish that it has paid the beneficiary an amount equal to or above the proffered wage from the priority date onward, USCIS will examine the net income and net current assets figures recorded on the petitioner's federal income tax return(s), annual report(s), or audited financial statements(s).
 If either of these figures, net income or net current assets, equals or exceeds the proffered wage or the difference between the proffered wage and the amount paid to the beneficiary in a given year, the petitioner would ordinarily be considered able to pay the proffered wage during that year.
-When a petitioner has filed other I-140 petitions, however, it must establish that its job offer is realistic not only for the instant beneficiary, but also for the beneficiaries of its other I-140 petitions (I-140 beneficiaries).
+However, when a petitioner has filed other I-140 petitions it must establish that its job offer is realistic not only for the instant beneficiary, but also for the beneficiaries of its other I-140 petitions (I-140 beneficiaries).
 A petitioner's ability to pay the proffered wage is an essential element in evaluating whether a job offer is realistic.
 See Matter of Great Wall, 16 I&N Dec.
 142 (Acting Reg'l Comm'r 1977).
 Accordingly, a petitioner must demonstrate its ability to pay the combined proffered wages of the instant beneficiary and every other I-140 beneficiary from the priority date of the instant petition until the other I-140 beneficiaries obtain lawful permanent resident status.
 See Patel v.
-Johnson, 2 F. Supp.
-3d 108, 124 (D. Mass.
+Johnson, 2 F.Supp.
+3d 108, 124 (D.Mass.
 2014) (upholding our denial of a petition where a petitioner did not demonstrate its ability to pay multiple beneficiaries).